 Genes involved in male reproductive tract anomalies and the risk of testis cancer: a candidate genetic polymorphism study

-Dr. Margarett Shnorhavorian is an assistant professor in the Department of Urology at the University of Washington.
-In her pilot project, she will test the testicular dysgenesis syndrome (TDS) theory that proposes that testicular germ cell tumors (TGCT), undescended testes (UDT), and hypospadias have a common etiology.
+In her pilot project, Dr. Margarett Shnorhavorian will test the testicular dysgenesis syndrome (TDS) theory that proposes that testicular germ cell tumors (TGCT), undescended testes (UDT) and hypospadias have a common etiology.
 The goal of this study is to identify genetic risk factors of TGCT by evaluating variations in the genes for two conditions, UDT and hypospadia, which are hypothesized to be part TDS.
-These findings will provide evidence for or against the TDS theory as well as provide a basis for targeted screening and prevention strategies for TGCT.
+These findings will provide evidence for or against the TDS theory as well as establish a basis for targeted screening and prevention strategies for TGCT.

 2008 Pediatric Pilot Fund Recipients